line/armeria/site/src/sphinx/server-annotated-service.rst

         public HttpResponse update() { ... }
     }

-In the example, you need to add the same 4 annotations to the two different methods.
-It is obviously uncomfortable and noisy.
-So Armeria provides a way to make a composite annotation.
-You can create your own composite annotation as follows.
+In the above example, you had to add the same 4 annotations to the two different methods.
+It is obviously too verbose and duplicate, so we could simplify them by creating a composite annotation like the following:

 .. code-block:: java